Difference between a User Mailbox and a Shared Mailbox

 Shared mailboxes appear as separate mailboxes in Outlook and Outlook on the web.

-A user can send email and have the message appear to come from the shared mailbox email address
+A user can send an email and have the message appear to come from the shared mailbox email address

 If a user replies to a message in a shared mailbox, the reply appears to come from the shared mailbox email address